openeemeter/caltrack/data-prep/README.md

 - Homes with Net Metering will be dropped from the analysis

-Estimated values & deletion
+* Estimated values & deletion

-Estimated usage data will be used for estimation, but estimation flags will be added to the post-estimation
+- Estimated usage data will be used for estimation, but estimation flags will be added to the post-estimation

-Estimated data will enter the same way missing cumulative values do (see above)

-Extreme values
+* Extreme values

-Usage
+** Usage **

 - Negative values or values with reverse direction of flow will be treated as missing and count against sufficiency criterion.
 The account will also be flag within CalTRACK for possible net metering if it does not currently contain a net metering flag